Skip to Content

 Interfaces, Traits, and Enums

-In addition to classes and structs, Cloth has three further declaration kinds: interfaces for abstract contracts, traits for attributes attached to declarations, and enums for enumerated values.
+In addition to classes and structs, Cloth has three further declaration kinds: interfaces for method contracts, traits for attributes attached to declarations, and enums for fixed sets of named singleton values with optional associated data.

 Interfaces

-An interface is an abstract contract.
-It declares a set of members that any implementing type must provide.
+An interface declares a method contract.
+It lists a set of members that any implementing type must provide.
 Interfaces have no fields, no constructors, no destructors, and no method bodies — only signatures.

 [visibility] interface Name { ...member signatures... }